ISISNeutronMuon/recsync-rs/README.md

 # Recsync-rs

-A rust implementation of [recsync](https://github.com/ChannelFinder/recsync) with python bindings.Aiming for bug to bug compatibility.
+A rust implementation of [recsync](https://github.com/ChannelFinder/recsync) protocl with python bindings.Aiming for bug to bug compatibility with current implementation of RecCeiver.
 See the [recsync](https://github.com/ChannelFinder/recsync) original repository for details about the protocol and theory of operation.

 ## Project status